Barnsley Park: Architecture

-The Georgian three-storey house has a west front of nine bays with a central door with pediments.
+The Georgian Baroque three-storey house has a west front of nine bays with a central door with pediments.
 The east front has seven bays.
 The interior is decorated with extensive plastrework, particularly on the staircase and halls.

 The extensive grounds and parkland include several subsidiary buildings.
 The gatehouse built by John Nash around 1810 is now known as Pepper-pot Lodge, another lodge was added in the mid 19th century.
 Nash was also responsible for the orangery 10 m east of the house.
 It has a slate roof supported by ionic columns.

 The stable block and coach houses were added in the early 19th century.
 These are now used as six workshops for small businesses.

 The estate has its own pumping house which was constructed in the late 19th century, and a large 18th century barn.
 There is also an 18th-century dovecote, and a range of cottages originally built for the workers but now rented out.